EXPRESSCLUSTER/CodeReady-Containers/doc/SetupCRC.md

 - [Link](#link)

 ## Prerequisite
-- You need Red Hat account to get the binary file of CRC.
+- You need Red Hat account to get the binary file of CodeReady Containers (CRC).
 You can create an account for free.
 - On the download page, copy pull secret in advance.
-The pull secret is needed to
+The pull secret is needed to start CRC.
 - CRC needs about 9 GB RAM.
   ```sh
   PID USER      PR  NI    VIRT    RES    SHR S  %CPU %MEM     TIME+ COMMAND